Jordan's King Abdullah II agrees to mediation with Prince Hamzah | DW | 05.04.2021

-Jordan's King Abdullah II will entrust a family member to mediate with his half-brother Prince Hamzah amid a rift, the royal court says.
+Jordan's King Abdullah II will entrust a family member to mediate with his half brother Prince Hamzah, the royal court has announced.
 Hamzah is accused of aiding a plot to "destabilize the kingdom's security."

-Jordan's royal palace said on Monday that King Abdullah II would ask a family member to act as a go-between with his younger half-brother, Prince Hamzah, who has been accused of a "wicked" conspiracy against the monarch.
+Jordan's royal palace announced on Monday that King Abdullah II would ask a family member to act as a go-between with his younger half brother, Prince Hamzah, who has been accused of a "wicked" conspiracy against the monarch.

 Abdullah has "decided to handle the question of Prince Hamzah within the framework of the Hashemite (ruling) family and entrusted it to (his uncle) Prince Hassan," it said in a statement.

-Prince Hamzah has meanwhile insisted he will not obey orders restricting his movement while under house arrest.
+Prince Hamzah has insisted that he will not obey orders restricting his movement while under house arrest.

-Hamzah, 41, said he has been threatened by the Jordanian security services but does not plan to adhere to their "unacceptable" orders that he remain confined at home, cut off from public communication, according to a new voice recording released on Monday.
+Hamzah, 41, said he had been threatened by the Jordanian security services but does not plan to adhere to "unacceptable" orders that he remain confined at home, cut off from public communication, according to a new voice recording released on Monday.

-The government has accused Hamzah of being involved in a plot to "destabilize the kingdom's security," and placed him under arrest in his Amman palace, while detaining more than a dozen others.
+The government has accused Hamzah of being involved in a plot to "destabilize the kingdom's security," and placed him under arrest in his Amman palace, while detaining more than a dozen other officials.

-Safadi did not provide specifics on the alleged plot or say what countries were purported to have been involved.
+Safadi did not provide specifics on the alleged plot or say which countries were purported to have been involved.

 The US and Arab governments have been quick to side with King Abdullah II, reflecting the country's strategic importance.